matt70iu/gifts_den_v1/README.md

 - They will then be brought back to the homepage and presented with a success message confirming successful registration.

-- They will then need to confirm their email address via the email sent to the email address they registered.
+- They will then need to confirm their email address via the email sent to the email address they provided during registeration.

 ### Purchasing a product